waggle-sensor/sage-website/docs/reference-guides/dev-quick-reference.md

 :::danger
 You can not resubmit the plugin to ECR with the same version number again.
 :::
-- So think about how you change it every time you resubmit to ERC and make your style of versioning. :thinking_face:
+- So think about how you change it every time you resubmit to ECR and make your style of versioning. :thinking_face:
 - I use _'vx.y.m.d'_ e.g. _'v0.23.3.4'_ but then I can only have 1 version a day, so now I am thinking of adding an incremental integer to it.

 ### After ECR registry test (generally not required)